ruelalarcon/devboard/README.md

 npm install
 ```

-2. Create a `.env` file in the server directory with the following variables:
+2. Create a `.env` file in the `server/` directory with the following variables:

 ```
 DB_HOST=localhost